eykinnard/lahman_baseball/README.md

+This project was completed as a group with Markus Matheny and William Prunty.

 ## Lahman Baseball Database Exercise
 - this data has been made available [online](http://www.seanlahman.com/baseball-archive/statistics/) by Sean Lahman
 - you can find a data dictionary [here](http://www.seanlahman.com/files/database/readme2016.txt)